dmar-bonn/neu-nbv/README.md

 ![Framework](media/images/framework.png)

 ## Dataset
-- Download DTU dataset and Shapenet dataset from (available soon) to src/neural_rendering/data/dataset folder.
+- Download [DTU dataset](https://phenoroam.phenorob.de/file-uploader/download/public/953455041-dtu_dataset.zip) and [Shapenet](https://phenoroam.phenorob.de/file-uploader/download/public/731944960-shapenet.zip) dataset to scripts/neural_rendering/data/dataset folder.

 ## Environment Setup
 Clone the repo to your local.
-We use docker to make deployment in your machine easier.
+We use docker to make deployment in your machine easier (hopefully).
+Note that for training and planning experiments on DTU dataset, docker is not necessary, you can also just use conda environment.

 1. Build docker image
     ```commandline
     cd neu-nbv
     docker build . -t neu-nbv:v1
     ```
-2. To use gpu in docker container (docker-compose-gpu.yaml), follow [nvidia-run-time support](https://nvidia.github.io/nvidia-container-runtime/).
+2. To use gpu in docker container (docker-compose-gpu.yaml), follow [nvidia-run-time support](https://nvidia.github.io/nvidia-container-runtime/) to set up runtime support.

 3. For network training, you can either activate conda environment or start a docker container.
  - In conda environment